House on Eden (2025) review – Influencers take on found footage

 The whole YouTuber, influencer, theme is growing when it comes to found footage.
 Something which is evident in films like Chateau and #MissingCouple.
 Both of which I quite enjoyed.
 This is where things with House On Eden get a bit more interesting, though.

 You are going to have to forgive me here.
 I’m no boomer but I really don’t do TikTok.
 I spend a lot of time on YouTube but the things I watch are spread over a pretty narrow range.
+It’s mainly NFL related videos, gaming stuff, car videos, and a few specific interest related topics.
+I’m not the most worldly wise person when it comes to influencers and the like.

 The two stars of House on Eden, Kris Collins and Celina Myers are absolutely enormous social media personalities.
 And when I say enormous, I mean followings the size of decently sized countries.
 KallMeKris and CelinaSpookyBoo share a collective 70+ million TikTok followers.
 That’s just insane!